 In other words, Is the problem you want to solve painful enough to make people pay for fixing it?

 You should also decide if your app going to be free, freemium or paid for?

-You could monetize through ads, or in-app purchases – it all depends on what you’re looking to achieve.
+Think of monetizing through ads, or in-app purchases, as it all depends on what you’re looking and want to achieve.